Superalgos/Superalgos/README.md

 **1-B. In Mac systems, download and install Node JS**:

-Node.js is an open source server environment required for the app to run.
+Node.js is an open-source server environment required for the app to run.
 Go to the [Node Js downloads page](https://nodejs.org/en/download/) and download the Mac installer.
 Run the installer and go through the process until Node Js is installed.

 Now, use the Finder app to go to the ```Superalgos Desktop App``` folder and do a *secondary click* (tap the touchpad with two fingers) to open up the menu.
 Select *New Terminal Tab at Folder*.
 Once in the Terminal, type ```node run``` and hit *Enter*.